nikitaameriya-gif/big-integer-calculator-cpp/README.md

 # Big Integer Calculator in C++

 ## Overview
-This project implements a Big Integer Calculator in C++ that performs arithmetic operations on integers larger than the range supported by standard data types.
+A C++ implementation of a Big Integer Calculator capable of performing arithmetic operations on large integers.

 ## Features
 - Addition (+)